-Residents admitted to Wren Hall all undergo a full assessment of their individual needs by people trained to do so.
+Family members admitted to Wren Hall all undergo a full assessment of their individual needs by people trained to do so.
 If the Home is unable to adequately meet those needs, then an offer of residency is not made.

 Where a person is referred through care management arrangements of the Local Authority their individual needs are initially assessed by either NHS or Social Services staff.
 In such cases Wren Hall receives a summary of that assessment and a copy of the Care Plan produced by the care assessment team.

-On admission all Residents have a qualified nurse designated as their named nurse.
+On admission all Family members have a qualified nurse designated as their named nurse.
 Together with the named nurse, their relatives and associated care staff, specific aims and objectives are identified, that are compatible with the Resident's strengths and weaknesses.
 These aims and objectives are used as a baseline for the Registered Nurses to devise your individualised Care Plan.

-All potential residents are encouraged to have a trial visit at Wren Hall.
+All potential Family members are encouraged to have a trial visit at Wren Hall.
 Trial visits can range from a few hours to an overnight stay and will usually be free of charge.
 All placements are offered on a trial basis of three months at which time the placements can be terminated by either party, giving one weeks' notice.

-On arrival at the Home, our client and their family/friends will be welcomed by the qualified nurse who they had met previously and will be shown to their room.
+On arrival at the Home, our Person and their family/friends will be welcomed by the qualified nurse who they had met previously and will be shown to their room.
 All will be offered a drink and given opportunity to relax.
-If the new client is unaccompanied, they will be given the choice of being left in private in their room to settle in, or having a member of staff with them.
+If the new Person is unaccompanied, they will be given the choice of being left in private in their room to settle in, or having a member of staff with them.
 They will be able to unpack their personal belongings in private, or alternatively they may wish to leave them until later.
-Our staff will be happy to help with the unpacking should a client wish this.
+Our staff will be happy to help with the unpacking should a Person wish this.

-The admitting nurse will take admission details from our client, their relatives or advocate when they are ready for this to be done.
+The admitting nurse will take admission details from our Person, their relatives or advocate when they are ready for this to be done.
 The nurse will explain the reasons and necessity for the information gathered and who would have access to it.
-Information required on admission will include information about a client's background, personal history, health, medication, personal insurance, whether they have a Will, Lasting Power of Attorney, Appointed Deputy, Advance Decision and details of any Solicitor along with information of interests, likes and dislikes.
+Information required on admission will include information about a Person's background, personal history, health, medication, personal insurance, whether they have a Will, Lasting Power of Attorney, Appointed Deputy, Advance Decision and details of any Solicitor along with information of interests, likes and dislikes.

-The family and friends are welcome to stay with the client as long as they wish.
+The family and friends are welcome to stay with the Person as long as they wish.
 Ample time to say goodbye to relatives and friends will be given.
 All will be reassured that visitors will always be welcome.

-Our clients will be provided with the type of bedding to which they are familiar, comfortable and happy and assured that they are fee to go to bed at a time which suits them.
+Our Persons will be provided with the type of bedding to which they are familiar, comfortable and happy and assured that they are fee to go to bed at a time which suits them.

-Clients/family/friends may ask questions at any time.
+Persons/family/friends may ask questions at any time.
 Our staff are available to help you at all times.

 More detailed information of our admissions procedure is found in quality procedure WH/QP01 of our procedure manual.